Send us your news!

 A violinist with a PhD (’13) and MD (’15) at University of Chicago in cancer biology, Masters degree at UC-Berkeley ’09, homeschooled ’02, Marina began lessons with Kay Pech at the age of six.
 The only student in California to ever win the YAG (soloist) and VOCE top honors (Mendelssohn and Shostakovich piano trios) in the same year (2000), she has continued to enjoy performing.
 She married her partner, Hannah Eldridge, in Chicago on August 13, 2011.
 Both violinists, they share lots of chamber music together.
-She lives in Madison, where she is a member of the Medical Faculty for the University of Wisconsin.
+She lives in Madison, where she is a member of the Medical Faculty for the University of Wisconsin and researching cancer.

-An important member of the CMIsc faculty, Judy’s cello career has blossomed since her graduation from La Mirada HS (’07) and USC Thornton School of Music (’11).
+An important member of the CMIsc faculty from 2014-2017, Judy’s cello career has blossomed since her graduation from La Mirada HS (’07) and USC Thornton School of Music (’11).
 She is a gifted cellist and pianist.
 In summer 2014 she began performing with Celine Dion in Las Vegas, has been very busy with Los Angeles music makers, and you can read much more on her Faculty page as well as photos/videos on Facebook.